ibm-cloud-docs/transit-gateway/ts-route-report-overlaps.md

 Your generated report identifies any conflicting routes in the table's Conflict column.
 {: tsSymptoms}

-There are many causes of overlapping routes, one being that overlapping routes might be intentional, such as for High Availability purposes.
+Overlapping routes have many causes, one being that overlapping routes might be intentional, such as for High Availability purposes.
 {: tsCauses}

-For information on diagnosing potential problems with conflicting or overlapping routes, review the considerations listed in [Addressing route conflicts](/docs/transit-gateway?topic=transit-gateway-route-reports&interface=ui#route-conflicts).
+For information on diagnosing potential problems with conflicting or overlapping routes, review the considerations that are listed in [Addressing route conflicts](/docs/transit-gateway?topic=transit-gateway-route-reports&interface=ui#route-conflicts).
 {: tsResolve}